k4kfh/idiotsGuideToRailroadPhysics/docs/index.md

 This guide was originally conceived by [@k4kfh](http://github.com/k4kfh).

+## Navigating The Guide

+The guide is organized to be readable from beginning to end, useful for those with little or no railroad knowledge.
+However, feel free to jump in at any point, or pick out the information you need using the search bar above!

+!!! note "Tip"
+	If you're just searching for "numbers," such as reservoir dimensions or a mystery friction coefficient, you can find most of these values at the end of the guide, on the "Valuable Values" page.

 ## Author's Note

 I begin writing this in June 2016, after working on [ZephyrCab](http://github.com/k4kfh/ZephyrCab) for over a year.
 When I started ZephyrCab, I was not only new to JavaScript development, I was new to railroad physics.
 In a way, I was new to railroads.
 I knew some history, and I knew a bit of what made them tick, but I did not have any knowledge of how to drive a train, or the science at work on the railroad.
 In writing ZephyrCab, I spent days at a time reading about physics.
 I started with the classic ``f=ma`` and worked my way up from there.
 During this research and learning, I found myself battling a recurring problem: *there simply isn't enough good literature on these problems.* There are a few articles here and there, but the complete mathematical backend of a train simulator was, for the most part, closed-source and kept secret.